Salesforce Certifications Guide – All Certification Tracks – Winter '26

 🙋 Frequently Asked Questions

-How many architect certifications must I hold to pursue Technical Architect status? +
+How many Salesforce certifications exist, and do I need to pursue all of them? +

 Ready to Get Certified?